 For more details, see Blogs at UMass Amherst.

 Moodle's Web-based interface makes it easy to post course content on a site that can only be accessed by students who are registered for your class.
 As fully-featured Learning Management System (LMS), Moodle also allows you to add special tools to your site, such as online chats, forum discussions, assignments, and quizzes.

 Moodle can also help manage student data.
 The roster and grade book is updated daily during the semester with roster information from SPIRE.
 You can use the grade book to record and calculate grades, or download the roster data to Excel and work there.
 Data from other sources can be imported into the grade book to combine all the data for a course in one place.
 At the end of the semester, final grades in Moodle can be transferred to SPIRE to make the grading process simpler.

 For more information about Moodle, see our Moodle documentation section

 Web hosting gives you empty server space and lets you build a site yourself.
 You can write it in HTML or use software such as NVu (free) or Dreamweaver (commercial) to build, post, and maintain your site.
-If forms processing or other programming is required, you can request access to the OIT CGI server.
 Web Hosting requires attention to detail and technical proficiency, and is not for everyone.